aryan10293/lockerrom/README.md

 CLOUDINARY_API_KEY =
 CLOUDINARY_API_SECRET =
 CLOUDINARY_NAME =
-5. need a mongo db string, and cloudinary api keys and port
+5. need a Mongo db string, and CLOUDINARY API keys, and port
 6. add all those variables to the .env file

 ## Usage